Here I’ll try to present some options for solar, starting with a minimalist approach, and ending with full blown 100% off the grid.

 Install a hybrid inverter/charger.

 It is not clear that the Grape controller can handle 48 volts.
-If it does then I’d still consider using it.
+If it does then I’d still consider using it (apparently 12 or 24 only).
 Otherwise I’d stay within a particular “family”.
 For example, Victron offers charge controllers, and excellent inverter/chargers.
 There are some new offerings that offer an “all in one” approach where the inverter/charger is also the solar controller.
 There are other top notch firms, too, so please investigate what is available.

 Everyone makes mistakes.
 Mine was building a system that left no room for expansion of the solar harvest.
 When I was part time, it worked wonderfully well–to the point where I did not even have a generator for nearly five years.
 Once I moved to full time, the system could not meet my needs.
 The cost of upgrading would have meant starting over from square one, and the cost of starting over would have been excessive.
 I chose to cave in, and get a Yamaha 3000 sIEB electric start generator, to which I added remote start.
 I only use about 4 tanks of fuel per year, as it is cheaper where I live to go somewhere that I can use shore power.